 In Quebec:

-• Prostate cancer is the type of cancer most often diagnosed in men
+• Prostate cancer is the most commonly diagnosed cancer in men

-• Breast cancer is the type of cancer most often diagnosed in women
+• Breast cancer is the most commonly diagnosed cancer in women

 • Lung and bronchus cancer is the leading cause of cancer death in both men and women

-• 4,600 men will be diagnosed with prostate cancer
+• 7,098 men were diagnosed with prostate cancer

-• 4,800 men will be diagnosed with lung and bronchus cancer
+• 5,444 men were diagnosed with lung cancer

-• 3,600 men will be diagnosed with colorectal cancer
+• 3,808 men were diagnosed with colorectal cancer

-• 6,700 women will be diagnosed with breast cancer
+• 9,505 women were diagnosed with breast cancer

-• 4,100 women will be diagnosed with lung and bronchus cancer
+• 6,254 women were diagnosed with lung cancer

-• 2,800 women will be diagnosed with colorectal cancer
+• 3,148 women were diagnosed with colorectal cancer

-• 3,400 men will die of lung and bronchus cancer
+• 3,200 men died of lung and bronchus cancer

-• 3,000 women will die of lung and bronchus cancer
+• 2,800 women died of lung and bronchuscancer

 Usefulness and limitations of statistics

-Statistics are tools that are designed to illustrate data related to a given population and not to illustrate the particular situation of an individual.
+Statistics are tools designed to illustrate data about a population, not the situation of an individual.
 They can therefore be used to:

 • Describe the health status of a population

-• Evaluate a test, treatment, or therapeutic trial
+• Evaluate a test, treatment, or clinical trial

-• Assess the quality and control of certain practices
+• Assess the quality and monitoring of certain practices

-• Illustrate the probability of healing, remission or recurrence
+• Illustrate the probability of cure, remission, or recurrence

-However, statistics can’t be interpreted as individual predictors of cure, remission or relapse; they are not certainties.
+However, statistics cannot be considered individual predictions of cure, remission, or recurrence.
+They are not certainties.

-We can’t base the chances of recovery from cancer on statistics.
-There are many variables to consider, such as the type of cancer, its location, the stage of the disease and the response to treatment.
+A person’s chances of recovery from cancer cannot be based solely on statistics.
+Many variables must be considered, including the type of cancer, its location, the stage of the disease, and the response to treatment.

 Cancer